-Table 35 displays the maturity profile, as of December 31, 2012, of our outstanding debt maturing within one year, by month, including amounts we have announced for early redemption.
-Our outstanding debt maturing within one year, including the current portion of our long-term debt, decreased as a percentage of our total outstanding debt, excluding debt of consolidated trusts, to 34% as of December 31, 2012, compared with 38% as of December 31, 2011.
-The weighted-average maturity of our outstanding debt that is maturing within one year was 130 days as of December 31, 2012, compared with 158 days as of December 31, 2011.
+Table 32 displays the maturity profile, as of December 31, 2013, of our outstanding debt maturing within one year, including the current portion of our long-term debt and amounts we have announced for early redemption.
+Our outstanding debt maturing within one year, as a percentage of our total outstanding debt, excluding debt of consolidated trusts, was 31% as of December 31, 2013 and 34% as of December 31, 2012.
+The weighted-average maturity of our outstanding debt that is maturing within one year was 151 days as of December 31, 2013, compared with 130 days as of December 31, 2012.